 Here are the various factors that affect input lag in PC games.

 V-Sync or vertical sync is a technology or setting that locks the game FPS to your monitor’s refresh rate.
 This means if you have a 60Hz refresh rate monitor, then enabling V-Sync will lock your game frame rate to 60 FPS only.
 V-Sync helps to reduce screen tearing in games by synchronizing the game FPS to the refresh rate of the monitor.
-V-Sync only works well when your GPU is powerful enough to deliver frame rate greater than the monitor’s refresh rate and if the frame rate drops below the refresh rate, then it induces a lot of input lag and cuts the original FPS in almost half.
+V-Sync only works well when your GPU is powerful enough to deliver frame rates greater than the monitor’s refresh rate and if the frame rate drops below the refresh rate, then it induces a lot of input lag and cuts the original FPS in almost half.
 However, even when the graphics card is capable enough to keep the FPS above the monitor’s refresh rate, V-Sync does introduce some input delay in all games.
 V-Sync can be turned on or off in the in-game graphics menu and from the driver’s control panel.
 The input lag introduced by the in-game V-Sync and graphics driver V-Sync can vary as one may introduce a greater or lower input lag depending on the game.
 So, if you want to reduce input lag in games, then it is better to turn off V-Sync completely and use other techniques to lock the frame rate that involves using a frame rate limiter software.

 Frame Rate (FPS)